Updated: Mar 28

-A guide to help you determine if you have a wrongful termination against your employer
+A guide to help you determine if you have a wrongful termination claim against your employer

 In California employment law, constructive termination (also called constructive discharge) occurs when an employer intentionally establishes such unhealthy working conditions for an employee that the employee has no choice but to resign.
-You should consult with a pre-screened employment lawyer if this is the case.
+You should consult with a pre-screened Employment Lawyer in Los Angeles (and the rest of California!) if this is the case.

 Under conditions that would give rise to a California unfair termination lawsuit, if the worker were to be fired, unfair constructive termination is considered wrongful termination.